 Gold has been a great investment since the year 2000.
 An increasing number of wealthy individuals have converted fiat wealth to gold, which has been a safe haven & inflation hedge for thousands of years.
 Some of this wealth is now diverting into Bitcoin.

-As we mentioned earlier, all digital currency experiments failed before Bitcoin.
+As we mentioned earlier, all-digital currency experiments failed before Bitcoin.
 No one managed to create digital scarcity before Satoshi Nakamoto.
 Now we have entered a new world.
-Bitcoin is an asset that has never existed before in the human history.
+Bitcoin is an asset that has never existed before in human history.

 This is a fact that many investors have failed to understand.
 Even today, just a couple of percent of investors have realized it.

 The year 2020 changed many minds, though.
 Massive money printing emerged after the covid crash, and it shows no signs of stopping.
 Investors have finally woken up to the fact that their fiat-based purchasing power is destroyed.

 There are dozens of different memes created on social media.
 They are titled ‘Money Printer Go Brrr’.

 The crypto boom of 2017 was fueled by ICOs and retail investors.
 These are individuals making investments a size of $100 to $1000.
 The boom of 2020-2021 was boosted by institutional investors, such as Michael Saylor.

 More and more investment gurus have come out and publicly praised Bitcoin.
 They are all shouting the same message: Bitcoin is 10x better store of value than gold.

 The current macro situation couldn’t be better for Bitcoin.
 It’s also favorable for gold, but Bitcoin’s historical performance is so much better.
 It attracts more young investors, who appreciate the digital form.
 Bitcoins are much easier to buy and sell compared to physical gold coins.

 Even a billion-dollar BTC transfer can be done like snapping fingers with a cost of $2.
 Try moving the same amount of wealth around the world in gold bars.